As an AHS funded organization, we ask our visitors to sanitize or wash hands and to wear a mask until seated.

-You can still make an appointment with Janice or Alphia for one-on-one social outreach, mental health support and referrals, access a public computer, get help with technology or learn more about our programs.
+You can make an appointment with Janice or Alphia for one-on-one social outreach, mental health support and referrals, access a public computer, get help with technology or learn more about our programs.
 You can also make an appointment to renew your society membership, make a personal tax-deductable donation or learn about becoming a volunteer.
 Call 780-865-4464 or book online HERE.

-Wednesdays (weather permitting): Enjoy a walk in the neighbourhood or in nature, in a group or one-on-one.
+Mondays and Fridays (weather permitting): Enjoy a walk in the neighbourhood or in nature, in a group or one-on-one.
 Get some light exercise or take some nature photos while making meaningful connections with others in our community to help support your mental wellness!
 Check out our calendar below.

 *Returning soon* Part of our Social Recreation Program, The Dungeons & Dragons Network meets monthly at BRIDGES to make connections and play in a supportive, inclusive setting.
 Learn the game, learn to DM, meet others to create new playgroups.
 We embrace diversity!

-*Returning Winter 2021, subject to Covid measures*
+*Returning 2022, subject to Covid measures*